 Three Ways to Get Through Revision Requests in One Piece

 Revision literally means to “see again,” to look at something from a fresh perspective, especially after you’ve received new information from the client.
-Just so we’re clear, it is absolutely necessary to solicit client feedback on your work.
+Just so we’re clear, it is absolutely necessary to understand how to handle client revisions as you will solicit client feedback on your work.
 Consider this: Most clients are business owners, employees, entrepreneurs, and a few things in between.
 They’ve chosen to outsource content creation because they need your help and expertise.
 You are their content creating partner.
 On occasion, the work you generate may give them new ideas, or perspective on what they were hoping to achieve, and updates will need to be made as a result.
 That’s a really good thing.

 Your best option is to have a plan of action.
-Here are three ways to get through revision requests in one piece.
+Brush up on how to handle client revisions requests and get through it in one piece.